m-bariya/m-bariya.github.io/_projects/art.md

 related_publications: false
 ---

-I enjoy making art in many media, particularly pastel, linoprinting, and oil.
-Thanks to my [aunt](https://www.suhitasketch.com/), I have made art from when I was very young, although I continually wish to spend more time on it.
+Thanks to my [aunt](https://www.suhitasketch.com/), I have been drawing and painting from when I was very young, although I continually wish to spend more time on it.
+Today, I enjoy working in many media, particularly pastel, linoprinting, and oil.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">